DFE-Digital/login.dfe.infrastructure/README.md

    1. Service connections for the pipeline to be able to deploy in all environments
    2. Azure Active Directory Admin for the use of connection in the SQL server
    3. Microsoft Azure App Service that will give access to the app services to access the key vaults
+2. Azure Active Directory needs 2 App registrations that created manualy by devops team.
+   1. The will be the authetication for the app services with name `S141EnvId-app` how to created [here]()
+   2. The will be the authetication for the client services with name `S141EnvId-client` how to created [here]()
+   3. Add `S141EnvId-app` objectid in the keyvault with name `aadshdappid`
+   4. Add `S141EnvId-client` objectid in the keyvault with name `aadshdclientid` & secret with name `aadshdclientsecret`
-2. Personal access token from GitHub to access the private repo for the deployment
+3. Personal access token from GitHub to access the private repo for the deployment
-3. Comment out the scan tool stage of the pipeline for the first time you deploy an empty subscription
+4. Comment out the scan tool stage of the pipeline for the first time you deploy an empty subscription
-4. Check the code to see if any inner dependency exists as maybe added later
+5. Check the code to see if any inner dependency exists as maybe added later
-5. Create 6 Variable groups
+6. Create 6 Variable groups
    1. dsi-global that will host all service connections names and custRegAuth for the npm library
    2. The rest 5 will be for each environment with the name `dsi-<enviroment ID>-kv` that will connect in the key vault.
 For the First deployment, the list of the below value must be added manually in the group variables and after moving to the respected environment key vaults.
 This step is build two sections
       1. Pre-requzet Infrastructure